A universal characterization of higher algebraic K-theory: Localization

 where the right-hand side denotes the full subcategory of $\Fun(\stabcat, \cD)$ of morphisms of $\i$-categories which satisfy the above two conditions. \end{proposition}

-\begin{proof} The result follows from the analogue of the argument for lemma~\ref{lem:filtrant} in the context of $\kappa$-compact objects and $\Ind_{\kappa}$, and from the general theory of localization (see \cite[\S5.2.7, \S5.5.4]{HTT}): note that the functor $\psi$ preserves $\kappa$-filtered colimits and proposition~\ref{prop:splitapprox} shows that any split-exact sequence can be approximated by a $\kappa$-filtered colimit of split-exact sequences in $\underline{\cE_A^\kappa}$. \end{proof}
+\begin{proof} The result follows from the analogue of the argument for lemma~\ref{lem:filtrant} in the context of $\kappa$-compact objects and $\Ind_{\kappa}$, and from the universal property of Bousfield localization (see section~\ref{sec:bousloc} the functor $\psi$ preserves $\kappa$-filtered colimits and proposition~\ref{prop:splitapprox} shows that any split-exact sequence can be approximated by a $\kappa$-filtered colimit of split-exact sequences in $\underline{\cE_\mathrm{A}^\kappa}$). \end{proof}

 Next, we localize $\uMotadd$ with respect to the set of maps